 About

-The Changing Tracks Service, operational in Bunbury and Albany, provides groupwork intervention to men who are choosing to use violence or who have used violence in the intimate partner and/or family setting.
-Improving responses and intervening with those choosing to use violence is an essential part of improving safety for adult and child victim-survivors.
+The Changing Tracks Service, operational in Bunbury and Albany, provides therapeutic groupwork intervention to men who are choosing to use or who have used violence or abuse in the intimate partner and/or family settings.
+Improving responses and intervening with those choosing to use harmful behaviours is an essential part of improving safety for adult and child victim-survivors.

 If you are outside of the Bunbury/Albany catchment areas, please visit the Men’s Behaviour Change Network website Home | MBCN where you can find Men’s Behaviour Change programs being run by different organisations across the state.